 To maintain a diverse workforce we need to attract talented individuals from different backgrounds and make sure our culture supports them.
-Our Guiding Principles have always included a statement on how diversity gives us a competitive advantage, but we need to ensure our people fully embrace this value and promote it globally.
+Our Guiding Principles have always included a statement on how diversity gives us a competitive advantage.

-Operating in more than 200 markets, we have a very diverse workforce in terms of nationality.
-In 2017, we had 143 nationalities working in management globally.
-We are pleased with the continuous progress we are making and the sustainable pipeline we are building in terms of nationality diversity.
+There are 147 nationalities represented at management level within our Group, and we are pleased with the continuous progress we are making and the sustainable pipeline we are building in terms of nationality diversity.

 Several initiatives have been instrumental in the progress we have made.
 One of the ways that we are supporting women’s progression into senior roles is through a programme called Women in Leadership, which provides training, mentoring and other types of career support for high potential female employees.

-Providing women and other diverse groups an opportunity to connect, engage and share experiences is one of our key enablers; we have more than ten different networking groups globally to support this.
-The newest of these, Women in BAT UK, was launched in June 2017 and has already amassed more than 350 members.
+Providing women and other diverse groups an opportunity to connect, engage and share experiences is one of our key enablers.
+One of the newest of these, Women in BAT UK, was launched in June 2017 and has already amassed more than 350 members.

 In October 2018, we announced the launch of a new range of benefits, available in all the countries where we operate, to help new parents working at BAT balance their home and work lives during the first year of parenthood.

 This initiative – called Parents@BAT – offers a minimum of 16 weeks’ fully paid maternity leave for new mothers and adoptive parents and a return-to-work guarantee.
 It also includes flexible working opportunities and an online advice service offering coaching support for all parents when needed.